 What you can do

-The channels and tools used in creating, receiving, and publishing UGC should be fine-tuned according to property laws, business standards, and community terms.
+The channels and tools used in creating, receiving, and publishing UGC should be fine-tuned according to property laws, business standards, community terms, and international GDPR regulations.

 Know the extent of creative freedom that your contributors must abide, as well as the restrictions imposed in their countries.